NightScript370/GridLauncher-Night-Edition/README.md

 Select the "?" icon in the top right corner of the launcher to view help pages.
 Press START in hbmenu to reboot your console into home menu.
 Use the D-PAD, CIRCLE-PAD or the touchscreen to select an application, and press A or touch it again to start it.

+#### Credits

+-Smealum: Making the original HBLauncher
+-mashers: Making GridLauncher
+-Robz8: Making a TWL-side app for this.
+-NightYoshi370/MaorNinja: Making a fork of Gridlauncher to add some stuff in the original HBLauncher and add brand new features.

 #### Please see the [README.md from the original launcher](https://github.com/smealum/3ds_hb_menu) for more technical details

 To compile, you'll need DevkitARM, zlib, 3DS portlibss and libpng.